-The Board from time to time reviews the mix of skills and experience of its members and seeks new trustees where particular skill gaps are identified.
+The Board annually reviews the mix of skills and experience of its members and seeks new trustees where particular skill gaps are identified.
 New trustees are offered an individually tailored induction programme to familiarise themselves with all aspects of the charity's work, legal and statutory responsibilities including all relevant regulatory requirements determined by the Charity Commission.
-At its last Annual General Meeting, the Board agreed to transition membership of the Board to two fixed terms of four years' service.
-The transition to fixed terms will occur on a rotational basis as to ensure that the requisite skills and experience of the Board is maintained while new Trustees are elected.
+Over the next year, the Remuneration and Nominations Committee will begin a recruitment process to support the Board's succession planning, as several Trustees approach the end of their fixed tenures.
+As part of this process, the Board will seek to increase the diversity of its membership to ensure that it remains reflective of British Home's residents, staff and wider community.